POLYSTYRENE EPS GRAFIT 100mm

 What EPS Grafit 100 mm Does in a UK EWI System

-The Genderka EPS 031 Fasada Extra Plus 100 mm is a graphite-enhanced expanded polystyrene insulation board with declared thermal conductivity λD 0.031 W/mK and thermal resistance RD 3.20 m²K/W. Certified to EN 13163, it serves as the primary insulation layer in thin-coat render EWI systems on masonry, blockwork, and rendered substrates up to 18 m in height.
-It sits within the wider graphite EPS insulation board range as the standard semi-detached compliance thickness — the depth at which most UK retrofit projects achieve a clear pass against the Approved Document L 0.30 W/m²K wall U-value target.
+Unlike the 90 mm board, which lands marginally above the compliance line at 0.31 to 0.33 W/m²K, EPS Grafit 100 mm clears the Approved Document L retrofit target with measurable headroom, delivering λD 0.031 W/mK and R 3.20 m²K/W as the standard semi-detached compliance thickness.
+Certified to EN 13163, this graphite-enhanced expanded polystyrene board serves as the primary insulation layer in thin-coat render EWI systems on masonry, blockwork, and rendered substrates up to 18 m in height.
+It sits within the wider graphite EPS insulation board range as the depth at which most UK retrofit projects achieve a clear pass against the 0.30 W/m²K wall U-value target.

-Specifiers choose this thickness when the project goal is a defensible, auditable, Building-Control-friendly U-value on common UK housing stock without pushing into the deeper 150–200 mm band reserved for Passive House and ultra-low-energy targets.
+Specifiers choose this thickness when the project goal is a defensible, auditable, Building-Control-friendly U-value on common UK housing stock without pushing into the deeper 150 to 200 mm band reserved for Passive House and ultra-low-energy targets.
 At 100 mm the build-up depth, board weight, and pack coverage all sit at a practical sweet spot for scaffold-mounted application across whole streets of similar semi-detached and terraced properties.

 Why Specifiers Choose EPS Grafit 100 mm for UK Walls

-• Clear Part L retrofit compliance on 215 mm solid brick — assembly U-value lands at approximately 0.27–0.30 W/m²K, beating the 0.30 W/m²K Approved Document L retrofit target with measurable headroom.
+• Clear Part L retrofit compliance on 215 mm solid brick: the assembly U-value lands at approximately 0.27 to 0.30 W/m²K, beating the 0.30 W/m²K Approved Document L retrofit target with measurable headroom rather than sitting marginally above it.

-• RD 3.20 m²K/W from a 100 mm depth — graphite bead chemistry delivers roughly 20 % better insulation than white EPS at the same thickness, saving around 25 mm of total build-up.
+• R 3.20 m²K/W from a 100 mm depth: graphite bead chemistry delivers roughly 20 percent better insulation than white EPS at the same thickness, saving around 25 mm of total build-up depth.

-• Standardised specification across multi-property retrofit programmes — recognised by energy assessors, local authority schemes, and Building Control as the proven semi-detached thickness for ECO4 and Warm Homes Plan projects.
+• Standardised across multi-property retrofit programmes: recognised by energy assessors, local authority schemes, and Building Control as the proven semi-detached thickness for ECO4 and Warm Homes Plan projects.

-• Six-board packs sized for storey-height strips — each pack covers 3.0 m² (1.5 m wide × 2.0 m high), simplifying material movement on scaffold platforms.
+• Six-board packs sized for storey-height strips: each pack covers 3.0 m² (1.5 m wide by 2.0 m high), simplifying material movement on scaffold platforms.

-• EN 13163 CE-marked with full Declaration of Performance — every pack traceable to the originating Genderka facility, supporting Building Control evidence packs and PAS 2035 retrofit coordinator records.
+• EN 13163 CE-marked with full Declaration of Performance: every pack is traceable to the originating Genderka facility, supporting Building Control evidence packs and PAS 2035 retrofit coordinator records.

-• Direct from Southampton warehouse — pallet quantities for whole-street retrofit programmes typically dispatched next working day, with consolidated EWI system orders shipped on a single delivery.
+• UK-stocked for programme-scale procurement: Renders World holds pallet quantities for whole-street retrofit programmes, typically dispatched next working day with consolidated EWI system orders shipped on a single delivery.

 Thermal Specifications — λ, U-Value, Reaction to Fire